lysner/hello-world/README.md

 Hi Everyone!

 I'm Rensyl, A Filipino Computer Science freshmen, and this is my new repository.
-Though in the start of my school days, I have no idea and at the same time, practical experience on programming but then as time goes by, I've learned a lot from various references to build my programming skills.
+During the first day of school, I have no idea or any practical experience on programming but then as time passed, I've learned a lot from various references to build my programming skills.
-On our First Semester, we use the programming language C++, as our platform to learn on how to code, and we had our first software demonstration as our final requirement for our First Semester.
-After that, C++ is no longer our platform because the administration of our department decides to give CS students a new programming language, and that was Python :)
+On our First Semester, we use the C++ as our first programming language, and we had our first software demonstration as our final requirement.
+After C++, we use Python on our Second Semester including the summer class and discuss about the different types of data structures and algorithm.
+Then we have the same programming language on the First Semester as a Second Year

-Currently, I'm finishing my Second Semester as a freshmen student.
-And I really really love Python because of its huge community and more friendly syntax.
-I also learning other programming languages like R, JavaScript, Ruby, Swift, and some other databases like SQL.
+College and discuss one of the major application of programming, the OOP.
+Then  finally, on the Second Semester of the school year, we use the Java language on our Advanced Object-Oriented Programming.

 But my overall platform is Python!